Max Kepler Preview, Player Props: Twins vs. Guardians

 Max Kepler At The Plate

-- He has scored in 39 games this year, with multiple runs 11 times.
+- He has scored in 40.0% of his games this year, with more than one run scored in 11.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.